 - Pumpkin & Black Bean Chili

 And yes, clearly I have a bit of a thing for pumpkin!
 So why not add just one more pumpkin-y something to the collection?
-The Pumpkin Soup Recipe with Chipotle is so quick and so easy to prepare that I just had to share.
-Although it is rich. full-bodied and creamy, it is 100% dairy-free (thanks to the “cashew cream”) and ever so mildly spicy with an earthy-smoky undertone.
+The Pumpkin Soup with canned pumpkin and a kick of chipotle is so quick and so easy to prepare that I just had to share.
+Although it is rich, full-bodied and creamy, it is 100% dairy-free, thanks to the “cashew cream”.
+It’s also ever so mildly spicy with an earthy-smoky undertone.
 It makes the ideal cup of soup for the fall season.

 The Most Economical Gadget for Making Creamy Vegetable Soups

-The Immersion Blender is one of the most economical soup-making gadgets I have ever used.
+This Immersion Blender is one of the most economical soup-making gadgets I have ever used.
 And it makes more than just soup!
 I use it to make mashed cauliflower, mashed potatoes, mashed sweet potatoes, homemade applesauce, etc. All you need to do to puree soup or any softened/ cooked fruit or vegetable is hold the immersion blender straight down in a large pot and press the button.
 It just makes life a whole lot easier.
-And for just $35 you can’t beat the price either.

 - 2 tablespoons extra virgin olive oil